Extremely Large-scale Array Systems: Near-Field Codebook Design and Performance Analysis: System Model

 \section{System Model}

-In this section, we describe the system model of the near-field ELAA communication system.
-First, we introduce the spherical wave model of ELAA system.
-Next, we present a CSI quantization feedback model, and formulate the design of the codebook as an optimization problem.
+In this section, we first introduce the ULA and UPA spherical wave models of the ELAA system, respectively.
+Next, we present a CSI quantization feedback model and formulate the design of the codebook as an optimization problem.